KMicro-Tech/SentinelAutomationModules/Docs/deployment.md

-# Sentinel Triage AssistanT (STAT) :hospital: - Deployment
+# Sentinel Triage AssistanT (STAT) :hospital: - Deployments

 The deployment of the STAT solution is broken down into 2 steps: